kmkr/splendid-nudibranch/README.md

 The content on the page is fetched from the db, but a copy in the repository exists too.
 The db will perhaps be removed in the future.

-Ensure the local copy is up to date by running:
+Ensure the local content.json copy is up to date by running:

 ```
 node photo-management/pull-content.js
 ```

-Update content at will.
-If you want to sync to the db, run:
+Update `content.json` at will.
+Sync your updates to the db by running:

 ```
 node photo-management/update-content.js